My attempt at building a production grade docker image

 Easy: Use a smaller base image

-I started with a Debian base image, then switch to an Alpine image, then found there are even alpine+python images.
+I started with a Debian base image, then switched to an Alpine image, then found there are even alpine+python images.

 The official Python images have an Alpine version: https://hub.docker.com/_/python/